M66B/FairEmail/docs/FAQ-zh-rCN.md

 * fit within the philosophy of FairEmail (privacy oriented, security minded)
 * comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.
-Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long run feasible.

 If you have a question, want to request a feature or report a bug, please use [this form](https://contact.faircode.eu/?product=fairemailsupport).